 Pimm, SL, CN Jenkins, R Abell, TM Brooks, JL Gittleman, LN Joppa, PH Raven, CM Roberts, JO Sexton (2014) The biodiversity of species and their rates of extinction, distribution, and protection.
 Science 344(6187): 1246752

-A description of the methods used in preparing the biodiversity maps can be found here.
+The methods used in preparing the biodiversity maps can be found here.